binbashar/le-genai-agents-bedrock-workshop/packages/cdk_infra/README.md

    - **athena-schema-reader:** For reading schema information from Athena.
 3. **Lambda Functions:** Lambda functions are created for handling the actions defined in the action groups.
 4. **CloudWatch Dashboard:** A custom CloudWatch dashboard is created for monitoring the Bedrock agent.

-### DocumentProcessingStack

-The Document Processing stack is responsible for setting up resources required for the document processing use case.
-It creates the `BedrockDocumentProcessingStack` and `BasicRestApiStack` stacks.

-#### BedrockDocumentProcessingStack

-The `BedrockDocumentProcessingStack` is responsible for creating and managing Amazon Bedrock agents specifically designed for document processing operations.
-It creates the following resources:

-1. **Amazon Bedrock Agent:** An agent designed to process and validate documents.
-2. **Agent Action Groups:** Action groups for document processing and validation.
-3. **Lambda Functions:** Lambda functions for document processing and validation.
-4. **CloudWatch Dashboard:** A custom CloudWatch dashboard for monitoring the document processing operations.

 ## Other Constructs (Commented Out)